ayushwant/Boogy-Covid/README.md

 <img src = "ProjectScreenshots/statewise.png" height=400>
 In above Window :

-* We get latest Covid Stats of each States.
+* We get latest Covid Stats of each State.
 * We can search Covid Stats of individual State.
 * We can lookup at different Comparision Charts.